ostadsgo/dots/.github/README.md

 ```

 ### Tips
-Get code of key to use in key defining for zsh
+* Get code of key to use in key defining for zsh
-Press ctl + v after that press the key;
+Press `ctl + v` after that press the key
+* Create `.desktop` file for any script to be regonziable by rofi

 ### Install Apps